Toucaan/toucaan.research/posts/2019-09-30-toucaan-introduction.md

 There is the Apple Watch 5 with a web browser, iPhones in numerous sizes instead of just one model that Apple used to come up with earlier, multiple iPads, iPad Pros and Android tablets plus desktops, laptops and TV sets with a stock browser that work surprisingly well.
 Given that Samsung came out with a foldable phone recently and Microsoft is probably coming out with a foldable Surface tablet very soon, it is safe to assume that physical form is no longer a reliable viewport classifier that is so commonly used by every other framework.

 It is rather safe to assume that screen-sizes are available on a **linear continuum** of form-factors and that a large phone could easily be considered a phablet or a tablet could easily become more than a desktop and so on depending on hardware and options.
 Whereas there is a large variation in the form factors available on the web, there is also substantial variation in the way each surface exposes the controls and input methods to the user—ala, accessibility over content.
-Do not forget that there are cars too on the web now—in that they sport a neat web browser for those who need to be online while on road.
-And there are low-powered devices on the budget end of the market, like the Nokia 2.2 on Android (A53 core) or similar that are very popular in their segments.
+Let's not forget that there are cars too on the web now—in that they sport a neat web browser for those who need to be online while being on road.
+And then there are low-powered devices on the budget end of the market, like the Nokia 2.2 on Android (A53 core) or similar that are very popular in their segment as well.

 <br>
 <div class="center">